Freeman Plastic Surgery: Mark E. Freeman, MD

 Abdominoplasty, often called a tummy tuck, is one of the most requested procedures among Dr. Mark Freeman’s patients.
 He understands that today’s media is full of “six-pack abs” and flat waistlines, but the truth is that many people can never achieve a toned tummy with exercise and dieting alone.
-Men and women often visit Dr. Freeman seeking a tummy tuck from Idaho Falls and Pocatello, Idaho, and Jackson, Wyoming, as well as other areas throughout the Rockies.
+Men and women often visit Dr. Freeman seeking a tummy tuck from Idaho Falls, Pocatello, and Boise, Idaho, and Jackson Hole, Wyoming, as well as other areas throughout the Rockies.

 What Is a Tummy Tuck?